Storage, ORM, and Business Model Design

 XAF allows you to build a Business Model with the following ORM tools:

-To manipulate and display data that is not necessarily coming from ORM, you can use non-persistent objects.
+To manage and display data not obtained from ORM, use non-persistent objects.

-Business Class is a model of a real-world object your application operate with (for example, Contact, Address, Task, etc.).
-Each class that takes part in an XAF UI construction process is a business class.
-It can be a class mapped to a database table - Entity Framework Entity or XPO Persistent Object.
+A business class is a model of a real-world object your application operates with (for example, Contact, Address, Task, etc.) Each class that takes part in an XAF UI construction process is a business class, and can be a class mapped to a database table – Entity Framework Entity or XPO Persistent Object.

 XAF collects your business classes and generates UI elements for them.

-If you do not need to persist an object state to the database, you can declare a regular class and apply the DomainComponentAttribute attribute to it - such a class will also take part in UI construction.
-Refer to the following topic for more details: Non-Persistent Objects).
+If you do not need to persist an object state to the database, you can declare a regular class and apply the DomainComponentAttribute attribute to it – such a class also takes part in UI construction.
+Refer to the following topic for more details: Non-Persistent Objects.

-You can find the information on Data Types for which XAF can automatically generate a UI in the following documentation section: Data Types Supported by built-in Editors.
+Refer to the following documentation section for information on Data Types for which XAF can automatically generate a UI: Data Types Supported by built-in Editors.

-If the type you need to use can be displayed in the UI, but the ORM tool you use cannot store this type in the database, refer to the Mapping Complex Types to the Database article.
+If the type you need to use can be displayed in the UI but the ORM tool you use cannot store this type in a database, refer to the following article: Mapping Complex Types to the Database.